How to Setup an Electric Guitar for Drop C Tunings and low Heavy Metal Tunings.

 Baritone Strings

-You may also use light baritone guitar strings.
+You can also try light baritone guitar strings.
 These strings usually range from .013-.062.
 Baritone guitar strings will give you a nice deep sound for Drop C tuning because all the strings are heavy.
-These are a nice choice if you light extra heavy strings and don't want to mess around with buying custom sets or 7-string sets.
+These are a nice choice if you like extra heavy strings and don’t want to mess around with buying custom sets or 7-string sets.

 Custom Light-top/Heavy-bottom Strings